hackclub/winter/xi-forgetme.md

 Thank you for reading my project, just as the title, this is a portable private cloud.

+It can also move everywhere as a mini car.
+You can control it with the RPi.

 This project is made for a home NAS to storage data locally rather than storage them on clouds.

 As the development of information technology， more and more data are generated in people's lives.